 Convert MPEG to WAV

-You can convert mpeg file to wav as well as to variety of other formats with free online converter.
+With our free online converter, you can convert mpeg files to wav as well as a variety of other formats.

 Motion Picture Experts Group file interchange format